 When arranging an IME under section 57 of the SRC Act, there are a number of considerations that the claims delegate should have regard to, to ensure that the employee is appropriately supported throughout the process.
 These include, but are not limited to:

-• ensuring that the examination rooms accommodate specific physical needs, including access for employees with ambulatory difficulties
+• ensuring that the examination rooms accommodate specific physical needs, including access for employees with ambulatory difficulties, or other psychological requirements of the employee

-• scheduling the appointment at a time and date suitable for the employee, including ensuring the employee is provided with reasonable notice
+• scheduling the appointment at a time and date suitable for the employee, including ensuring the employee is provided with at least 14 calendar days notice from the date of the section 57 determination13

-• whether an IME via video may be appropriate, for example if an employee lives remotely or there are restrictions imposed by a pandemic
+• whether an IME via video may be appropriate, for example if an employee lives remotely, or there are restrictions on travel in place

 • whether the distance the employee is required to travel is reasonable and within their medical capacity or if they will require transport to be arranged